Western tanager: Distribution and habitat

 The breeding range of the western tanager includes forests along the western coast of North America from southeastern Alaska south to northern Baja California, Mexico.
 Western tanagers extend east to western Texas and north through central New Mexico, central Colorado, extreme northwest Nebraska, and areas of western South Dakota to southern Northwest Territories, Canada.
 The western tanager's wintering range stretches from central Costa Rica north through Nicaragua, Honduras, El Salvador, and Guatemala to southern Baja California Sur and extreme southeastern Sonora in western Mexico and to southern Tamaulipas in northeastern Mexico.
 Western tanagers do not typically occur in the Caribbean lowlands.
 They have been reported wintering further north and have been observed as far south as Panama.
 Vagrants are rare to casual in the eastern United States.

 In addition to the plant communities listed above, western tanagers are reported from disturbed habitats.
 For instance, western tanagers were seen in an area of northwestern California that had been logged less than five years previously.
-Cutleaf burnweed (Erechtites glomerata) was characteristic of the youngest age class, while slightly older sites were composed predominantly of tanoak (Lithocarpus densiflorus) with smaller amounts of snowbrush ceanothus (Ceanothus velutinus), whitebark raspberry (Rubus leucodermis), and Sierra gooseberry (Ribes roezlii).
+Cutleaf burnweed (Erechtites glomerata) was characteristic of the youngest age class, while slightly older sites were composed predominantly of tanoak (Notholithocarpus densiflorus) with smaller amounts of snowbrush ceanothus (Ceanothus velutinus), whitebark raspberry (Rubus leucodermis), and Sierra gooseberry (Ribes roezlii).
 In addition, western tanagers were captured along the Rio Grande in New Mexico during spring and fall migration in an agricultural area composed primarily of alfalfa (Medicago sativa) and corn (Zea mays).

 Western tanagers have also been observed in saltcedar (Tamarix species) communities and in Russian olive (Elaeagnus angustifolia) vegetation.
 In New Mexico, western tanagers were observed in nearly pure stands of saltcedar 10 to 23 ft (3–7 m) tall.
 Western tanagers were also observed in saltcedar communities during fall migration in along the Rio Grande.
 Ten western tanagers were observed among three sites composed of Russian olive in Colorado, Utah, and Idaho.
 All sites were dominated by Russian olive with cheatgrass (Bromus tectorum) comprising a substantial portion of the understory.
 Along the Rio Grande, western tanagers were most often captured during fall migration in vegetation with a Rio Grande cottonwood (Populus deltoides species wislizenii) overstory and a moderate to dense Russian olive understory.

 Behavior and ecology

 Western tanagers migrate alone or in groups of up to 30 birds.
-On average, hatching-year western tanagers were captured later (early September) at Rio Grande Nature Center than adult western tanagers (mid-August) during fall migration.
+On average, hatching-year western tanagers were captured later (early September) at Rio Grande Nature Center Rio Grande Nature Center than adult western tanagers (mid-August) during fall migration.
 Migration timing, condition of birds, and site differences in spring and fall migration were also addressed in this investigation.